Spinors beyond Dirac, Weyl and Majorana: the Flag-Dipoles: Conclusion

 These solutions were two, one displaying spherical symmetry and the other with cylindrical symmetry.
 Both however were obtained by insisting on five restrictions (no time or azimuthal dependence, velocity parametrized as in (\ref{Uvec}), $X_{a}$ vector as in (\ref{Xvec}), trivially-satisfied integrability of the tensorial connection, and absence of linear momentum).
 Hence the two solutions are quite restricted, and it should be easy to enlarge the underlying background.
 For more general tensorial connections, for example, or for non-zero linear momentum, computations should still be manageable.

-Examples of flag-dipoles might be important for technological applications because, by encoding in themselves both the spin and the two orthogonal components of the angular momentum, they might in principle codify triplets of bits within a single spinor (as opposed to a single bit, the spin, for Dirac spinors).
-Hence, it is of some importance to be able to realize such systems in labs.
-Were this not possible, it would still be important to ask why one perfectly-viable mathematical solution would not be realizable in nature.
-Of course, in this case another question would arise: if the flag-dipoles cannot be physical, then how is it that their two limiting cases, Weyl and Majorana spinors, seem to be? \textbf{Funding}.
+Can the above solutions, or any generalization, be realized in labs?
+And if no flag-dipole is physical, then how is it that the two limiting cases (Weyl and Majorana spinors) appears to be? \textbf{Funding}.
 This work is funded by Next Generation EU via the project ``Geometrical and Topological effects on Quantum Matter (GeTOnQuaM)'' in the framework of activities of the INFN Research Project QGSKY.

 \

 \textbf{Data Availability}.
 The manuscript does not have associated data in any repository.

 \